weaselsmith/cis-92/README.md

 Easy as that, you will have the site up and running!

-Database should be initialized by the dockerfile
+Database should be initialized by the Dockerfile

 You can find the external ip that is hosted on with `kubectl get service/django-svc`